Kool-aid and Kids at Hope

 While not a religion or anything at all like Jonestown, it is as good as it gets if one defines a cult as great devotion to an idea or movement.
 It also has a passionate guru in Rick Miller, the founder of a belief system known as “Kids at Hope”.

-It began in 1993 as Miller’s reaction to concerns that too many kids were being labeled and boxed as “youth at risk”.
-Fighting back, Miller, the founder and now CEO of the non-profit movement known as “Kids at Hope”, made the decision to flip to the…
+It began in 1993 as Miller’s reaction to concerns that too many kids were being labeled as “youth at risk”.
+Fighting back, Miller, the founder and now CEO of the non-profit movement known as “Kids at Hope”, made the decision to flip to the other side…

 Posted on 05-25-11